 The refined experience at the Chef’s Garden Table at Terra involves diners selecting the herbs that executive chef Kai Autenrieth will use to season their four-course meal with wine pairings.
 Located inside the Four Seasons Rancho Encantado, this fine dining restaurant is easily one of the best in the state.
 It’s also one of the best restaurants for a dinner date in Santa Fe.
 (If you want to get dressed up, dine here.)

 Foodies love the global focus of this regionally-specific menu.
 We love the homey Spicy Green Chili Corn Chowder and the Chimayo Duck Pappardelle with grilled peppers, maple leaf duck confit, and garrotxa cheese.
-It’s fantastic!
+Both are fantastic!

-The gorgeous New Mexican Steak “Oscar” style, meanwhile, features huitlacoche and crab, chipotle hollandaise, grilled asparagus, green chile mashed potatoes, and smoked queso fresco.
+For a real treat, try the gorgeous New Mexican Steak “Oscar” style.
+It features huitlacoche and crab, chipotle hollandaise, grilled asparagus, green chile mashed potatoes, and smoked queso fresco.
 It’s lovely, with incredibly-finessed flavors that are emblematic of the menu’s larger appeal.
-If you’re looking for a fine dining experience unlike any other in Santa Fe, Terra Restaurant is the spot for you.

 Even The Desserts Reflect Local Sensibilities